-You have specified the armlink --sysv option with --scatter, and the scatter file contains one of the following execution regions:
+You have specified the armlink option --sysv with --scatter, and the scatter file contains one of the following execution regions:

 - ARM LIB STACK

-- ARM LIB HEAP
+- ARM_LIB_HEAP

 - ARM_LIB_STACKHEAP

 To use scatter files containing these region names in the bare-metal context, you must also specify the --bare-metal-sysv option.
 For more information, see --bare_metal_sysv.